-A dedicated person guiding your marketing strategy at a high level can make a huge difference, whether they are full-time or not.
+An Outsourced Marketing Director guiding your marketing strategy at a high level can make a huge difference, whether they are full-time or not.
 Marketing is its own discipline that requires its own focus and skill set.
-A fractional CMO will know how to create a plan, allocate a budget, manage marketing staff, and do the backend work to figure out the ROI of the efforts.
+A Fractional Marketing Director will know how to create a plan, allocate a budget, manage marketing staff, and do the backend work to determine the efforts' ROI.

 If you have not had a full-time, CMO-level person directing your marketing efforts, you will be amazed at what a difference this type of directed effort has on your organization.
 Your employees will be able to deliver better results using the freshest and most fitting strategies for your business.

 This is not a knock on the person running your marketing now, just an endorsement of bringing on someone with the focus and talent in this particular field.
 If you believe marketing is important to your company, you owe it to your organization to hire someone who specializes in getting marketing done well.

 4. You’ve Been Wanting More Organizational and Financial Flexibility